Online Master of Social Work (MSW)

 Online Master of Social Work

-Offered through the School of Social Welfare, the Master of Social Work (MSW) degree prepares graduates for advanced social work practice in one of two broad specializations — either clinical social work practice with individuals, families, and groups, or social work macro practice aimed at social service administration, social policy development, and social advocacy.
-The flexible curriculum was designed with community and student input to ensure a dynamic, educational experience that incorporates real-world opportunities.
-KU’s online MSW is fully accredited from the Council on Social Work (CSWE) and has consistently ranked in the top 12% of public institution social work programs, according to U.S. News & World Report.
+Offered through the KU School of Social Welfare, the Master of Social Work (MSW) degree prepares graduates for advanced social work practice in one of two broad specializations — either clinical social work practice with individuals, families, and groups, or social work macro practice aimed at social service administration, social policy development, and social advocacy.
+The flexible curriculum was designed with community and student input to ensure a dynamic educational experience that incorporates real-world opportunities.
+KU’s online MSW is fully accredited by the Council on Social Work Education (CSWE) and has consistently ranked in the top 12% of public institution social work programs, according to U.S. News & World Report.

 What careers are possible with a Master of Social Work degree?